burnoutband/kubernetes-training/docs/day2/02_secrets_and_config_maps.md

 ### Exercise 2 (Optional): Access secrets from environment variables

-1. Redeploy `secretpod` pod but expose secret not by using volumeMount but instead use invironment variables.
+1. Redeploy `secretpod` pod but expose secret not by using volumeMount but instead use environment variables.
 Find `Using secrets as Environment Variables` in [this](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets) document for reference.
-1. Navigate into the container and ensure that you can access the secret from Environment Variables.
+1. Exec into the container and ensure that you can access the secret from Environment Variables.

 ### Exercise 3 (Optional): Use config maps
-1. Convert the secret from the previous execise to ConfigMap.
+1. Convert the secret from the previous exercise to ConfigMap.
 Use [official documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) for reference.